rahuld0219/Rahul_Portfolio/README.md

 #### Skills Exercised
 My main experience with this assignment was to refresh my python skills.
 Working with the python syntax, data structures, and file I/O were all reviews of my past experience with the language.
 One new skill I picked up was using python's regex capabilities.
 I had never  worked with regexes in python but I found the `re` module very intuitive.

+## Homework 2
+You can see the [code here](Homework2/PortfolioAssignment2.ipynb)
+### Description
+This Jupyter notebook contains explanations and demonstrations of some important functionalities of the NLTK library.